Kaden5480/gen-color-rect/README.md

 # gen-color-rect

-A C program which generates a color rectangle of any hue (configured through a macro) and size and outputs it in a [PPM](https://en.wikipedia.org/wiki/Netpbm#PPM_example) or [PAM](https://en.wikipedia.org/wiki/Netpbm#PAM_graphics_format)
+A C program which generates a color rectangle of any hue and size and outputs it in a [PPM](https://en.wikipedia.org/wiki/Netpbm#PPM_example) or [PAM](https://en.wikipedia.org/wiki/Netpbm#PAM_graphics_format)